May L. Cheney: Cheney unhurt in campus shooting

+Family

 The Cheneys raised four sons, three of whom survived to adulthood.
 The eldest, Charles Henry Cheney (1884–1943), earned the first architectural degree awarded by UC before continuing his studies in Paris, eventually becoming a notable city planner and zoning expert.
-His son, Warren DeWitt Cheney (1907-1979), was a well-known sculptor and art teacher who took up psychology in midlife, founding the Transactional Analysis Journal.
+His son, Warren DeWitt Cheney (1907–1979), was a well-known sculptor and art teacher who took up psychology in midlife, founding the Transactional Analysis Journal.
 Sheldon Warren Cheney (1886–1980), entered his father's real estate business before moving to Detroit, where he became a notable author and art critic.
 In 1916 he founded Theatre Arts Magazine.
 Marshall Chipman Cheney (1888–1972) became a physician.
 He did his residency at Massachusetts General Hospital in Boston before returning to Berkeley, where he practiced near the campus and at Cowell Memorial Hospital.
 He lived with his widowed mother at 2241 College Avenue until 1940.

+Later life and legacy

 At the end of 1939, May Cheney sold her two campus houses to the university, and the family soon moved to 116 Tunnel Road.
 The two Cheney houses on campus were designated City of Berkeley Landmarks in 1990.
 Built in 1885, 2241 College Avenue is the second oldest surviving structure in the Berkeley Property Tract.

 May L. Cheney was the founder of the National Association of Appointment Secretaries (NAAS) now known as the American College Personnel Association.

 In choosing a permanent home we seek that place above all others which promises abundance of life, stimulus, interests that postpone as long as possible the inevitable apathy of old age.
 Where do we find this precious boon more abundantly than in Berkeley?